-Protecting Creativity: A guide to Intellectual Property and why it is critical to brand identity.
+Protecting Creativity: A brief guide to Intellectual Property and its importance to brand identity.

-As a professional designer, I value the work creative people do.
-Great design and art is driven by love, experience, hard work and an obsessive desire to solve our problems.
-But this focus can also lead to our work being exploited.
+As a designer, I know how hard creative people work.
+We are driven by love and obsession, not money; for what we do and the need to create.
+But this focus can also lead to our experience and work being exploited.

 Creativity is not free